 - Limited liability company (LLC) members

-Steps to Apply for Iowa Workers’ Compensation Benefits
+How to File Your Iowa Workers’ Compensation Claim

-- On the fourth day your injury forces you to miss work, your employer must then notify the Commissioner.
-Your employer files a First Report of Injury or Illness form with the DWC as well as their insurance provider.
+3. Make sure your employer files a First Report of Injury or Illness form with the DWC and their insurance provider.

-For more information about the Iowa workers’ compensation program, check out the DWC’s guide brochure.
+Learn more about the Iowa workers‘ compensation program in the DWC’s guide.

 As you can see, total claims fell 20% between 2014 and 2018.
 Meanwhile, service-industry claims fell 14% over that same five-year time period.
 Overall, service-industry employees file between 48% to 53% of workers’ comp claims in Iowa every year.
 Injured workers who received job restrictions or changed positions rose from 47% in 2014 to 53% in 2018.
 This is an important trend, since the numbers in red are the only claims that receive weekly lost wage payments.